 When to see a doctor

 If you have any symptoms of binge-eating disorder, seek medical help as soon as possible.
-Binge-eating disorder usually doesn't get better by itself, and it may get worse if left untreated.
+Binge-eating problems can vary in their course from short-lived to recurrent or they may persist for years if left untreated.

-Talk to your primary care doctor or a mental health provider about your binge-eating symptoms and feelings.
+Talk to your medical care provider or a mental health professional about your binge-eating symptoms and feelings.
 If you're reluctant to seek treatment, talk to someone you trust about what you're going through.
 A friend, loved one, teacher or faith leader can help you take the first steps to successful treatment of binge-eating disorder.